 "The Chicago Examiner, a William Randolph Hearst publication, began in 1902 as a morning edition to complement the evening edition paper, the Chicago American.
 The Chicago Public Library’s 10-year run of the Examiner, while incomplete, extends from 1908 to 1918 and represents the longest run of the paper still available. "

-This site allows you to search and read some newspaper pages from 1836 -1922 and find information about American newspapers published between 1690-present.
-Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress as part of the National Digital Newspaper Program (NDNP).
+"Search America's historic newspaper pages from 1789-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
+Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress."

 The Colorado Historic Newspapers Collection (CHNC) currently includes more than 500,000 digitized pages, representing 163 individual newspaper titles published in Colorado from 1859 to 1923.
 Due to copyright restrictions, CHNC does not generally include newspapers published after 1923.